kevintrankt/palette/README.md

 A simple color palette generator built on Angular. [https://kevintrankt.com/palette](https://kevintrankt.com/palette)

+The web application generates four colors for a palette at every reload.
+Colors within a palette can be locked.
+The application will generate colors similar to the locked colors.
+Users can also enter their own hex color codes in to generate colors based on their input.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Getting Started